gpbl/SwiftChart/README.md

 chart.addSerie(series)
 ```

-More examples can be found in the `SwiftChart.xcodeproj` project from the [source files](https://github.com/gpbl/SwiftChart/releases/latest).
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ### To initialize a chart